Australia’s trusted immunisation experts

-We support vaccination because we believe it is beneficial for children and their communities.
-We respect parents and acknowledge their need for accurate information to inform the health decisions they make for their children.
-We also want to see parents and professionals have more satisfying conversations about vaccination.
+We acknowledge community members’ need for accurate information to inform the health decisions they make for themselves and their families.
+We also want to see community members and healthcare professionals have more satisfying conversations about vaccination.
 The SKAI website provides the community with information about immunisation that they can trust, and answers some of the most common questions about vaccination.

 Also refer to SKAI - supporting communities and SKAI - supporting health professionals